Fran4end/Yomu_no_Ikiru/README.md

 ## contributing

-this section it will update very soon
+this section it will update soon
 ...

 ## License